-5.3 Program Adviser/Committee and Program of Study
+5.3.
+Program Adviser/Committee and Program of Study

-5.3.1 Program Adviser/Committee
+5.3.1.
+Program Adviser/Committee

-Every student admitted into a Master of Arts program shall be assigned a Program Adviser/Committee by the appropriate bodies.
+Every student admitted into a Master of Arts program shall be assigned a Program Adviser/Committee by the end of the first semester of enrollment in formal courses.
 The Program Adviser/Committee shall advise, guide and evaluate the student.

-5.3.2 Program of Study
+5.3.2.
+Program of Study

-Within the first semester of the student's initial year in a Master of Arts program, a Program of Study shall be designed by the Program Adviser/Committee, in consultation with the student and on the basis of the latter's academic preparation and desired specialization.
+Within the first semester of the student's initial year in a Master of Arts program, a Program of Study shall be designed by the Graduate Committee or Program Adviser/Committee, in consultation with the student and on the basis of the latter's academic preparation and desired specialization.
 A copy of this Program of Study shall be submitted to the Graduate Office, through channels.
 Subsequent revisions in the Program of Study must be approved by the Program Adviser/Committee and communicated as soon as possible to the Graduate Office through channels.

-5.3.3 Study Load Per Semester
+5.3.3.Study Load Per Semester

-The normal study load for full-time students per semester shall be nine (9) to twelve (12) units of formal graduate courses. $^{35}$
+The normal study load for full-time students per semester shall be nine (9) to twelve (12) units of graduate courses.

-5.4 Course Requirements
+5.4.
+Course Requirements

-Every student in a Master of Arts degree program shall be required to complete a minimum of 18 units of relevant courses set by the Graduate Committee of the unit
+Every student in a Master of Arts degree program shall be required to complete (1) a minimum of thirty-four (34) units of relevant courses set by the Graduate Committee of the unit.